 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

-The constitution establishes the separation of church and state, though the Roman Catholic Church receives some special privileges.
+The constitution establishes the separation of church and state, though the Roman Catholic Church receives some privileges, such as the recognition of Catholic marriages under civil law.
 While all religious groups are required to register with the Justice Ministry to obtain tax and other benefits, the process is not restrictive, and there are no limitations on freedom of worship.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4